ericstewart36/pinnsforsolids/README.md

 # PINNs for continuum mechanics of solids

-This repository contains all Julia PINN codes and Python FEniCS codes used in my final project for MIT course 18.337 in Spring 2023:
+This repository contains all Julia PINN codes and Python FEniCS codes as part of MIT course 18.337 in Spring 2023:

 ***Physics-informed neural networks (PINNs) versus finite elements for solving PDEs in continuum mechanics of solids***.